Theme Expansion

 • Contemplation

 These are precision themes.
-If they grow, they should split, not expand.
+If they need to grow, they should split, not expand.

 Maximum Binder Size